denswastaken/denswastaken/README.md

 ## bonjor👋

-- 🔭 I’m currently working on a major PC project for [Dropout Code](https://dropoutcode.com)
 - 🌱 I’m into web development and create [fun little websites](https://dens.dev)
 - ⚡ Fun fact: I've been into programming since the age of ten.